jdx/mise/README.md

       --remove <PLUGIN>
           Remove the plugin(s) from .tool-versions

+      --path
+          Get the path of the config file

 Examples:
   # set the current version of nodejs to 18.x for the current directory